rykktiadloans/lect-gof-test/README.md

    Examples: JDBC Driver (DriverManager.registerDriver())...

 8. Composite - Compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+Composite lets clients treat Short definition: Composite is a hierarchical type pattern that deals with tree structures of information. individual objects and compositions of objects uniformly.
 Composite is often used with Iterator or Visitor.
+   Concepts:
+   - Components represent part of whole structure
+   - Compose objects into tree structures
+   - Individual object treated as a Composite
+   - Some operations applied on individual and composites
    Examples: java.awt.Component, RESTful service GETs

 9. Decorator - Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to